Anttwo/SuGaR/README.md

 ## Rendering, composition and animation

-The `metrics.py` script provides an example of how to load a refined SuGaR model for rendering a scene with the hybrid representation and the Gaussian Splatting rasterizer.
-We will add more details about this in a near future, as well as a notebook with a detailed tutorial.
+The `view_sugar_results.ipynb` notebook and the `metrics.py` script provides examples of how to load a refined SuGaR model for rendering a scene with the hybrid representation and the Gaussian Splatting rasterizer.
+We will add more details about this in a near future.

 We also provide in the `blender` directory several python scripts to export from Blender composition and animation data of SuGaR meshes modified or animated within Blender.
 Additionally, we provide in the `sugar_scene/sugar_compositor.py` script a Python class that can be used to import such animation or composition data into PyTorch and apply it to the SuGaR hybrid representation.